Unha: First space launch attempt of North Korea

-Recent satellite images of the Sohae Satellite Launching Station showing an enlarged launch tower under construction indicate that an enlarged version, called Unha-X, might be under development, coupled with a North Korean propaganda poster showing such a vehicle.

-Launch history
+Launch history of Unha

+First launch attempt

-On 24 February 2009, North Korea announced that a Unha rocket would be used to launch the Kwangmyŏngsŏng-2 satellite.
-According to the South Korean government, the launch took place on 5 April from the Tonghae Satellite Launching Ground in Hwadae county.
-Several countries, including South Korea, the U.S., and Japan, voiced concerns that the launch would violate United Nations Security Council Resolution 1718 which prohibits North Korea from testing ballistic missiles.
+On 24 February 2009, North Korea announced the plan to launch the Kwangmyŏngsŏng-2 satellite onboard the Unha-2 launch vehicle.
+Later, North Korea confirmed that the launch would take place between 4-8 April 2009.
+However, before the launch, several countries, including South Korea, the U.S., and Japan, voiced concerns that the launch would violate United Nations Security Council Resolution 1718 which prohibits North Korea from testing ballistic missiles.
 Russia also announced they urged North Korea to refrain from its planned rocket launch.

-On April 5, 2009, the Unha-2 rocket was launched at around 02:30 hours UTC (11:30 hours KST).
+On 5 April 2009, the Unha-2 rocket was launched at around 02:30 a.m.
+UTC (11:30 a.m. local time) from the Tonghae Satellite Launching Ground (also known as Musudan-ri).
 The U.S. Northern Command said that the first stage of the rocket fell into the Sea of Japan (East Sea of Korea), while the other rocket stages as well as the payload fell into the Pacific Ocean, and no object entered orbit.
 Later analysis indicated the rocket impacted 3850 km from the launch site, and that the second stage operated normally but the rocket's third stage failed to separate properly.
 North Korea maintains that the rocket successfully put its payload in orbit.

-On December 12, 2012, the Unha-3 Unit-2 rocket was launched at 00:49 UTC (7:49 EST).
-The U.S. Northern Command said that the first stage of the rocket fell into the Yellow Sea, while the debris of the second stage was assessed to have fallen into the Philippine Sea and confirmed that the satellite had entered orbit.
+Second launch attempt

+On 13 April 2012, North Korea launched the Kwangmyŏngsŏng-3 satellite onboard an Unha-3 rocket from the Sohae Satellite Launching Station, but it ended in failure.

+Third launch attempt

+After the failure of the April 2012 launch, North Korea announced that the launch of the second version of the Kwangmyŏngsŏng-3 satellite would occur between 10 and 22 December 2012.
+Later, the launch window was extended to 29 December 2012, as the Unha-3 launch vehicle suffered a "technical deficiency".
+The launch took place at 00:49 a.m.
+UTC, 12 December 2012, as an Unha-3 rocket was launched from Sohae.
+The Japanese government believed the rocket separated into three parts, landed in the sea off the Korean Peninsula, the East China Sea and the Philippine Sea, respectively.
+North Korea claimed that the satellite successfully entered orbit, while according to North American Aerospace Defense Command, the rocket deployed an object that appears to have achieved orbit.

+Fourth launch attempt

+On 7 February 2016, North Korea launched another Unha rocket from Sohae.
+Officially dubbed Kwangmyongsong, it successfully inserted the Kwangmyŏngsŏng-4 satellite into orbit.